Dangers of Rapid Detox

 What Is Rapid Detox?

-A process often termed ultra-rapid detox, rapid detoxification, or rapid detox is actually an accelerated form of withdrawal management.
-Rapid detox programs are most often targeted at individuals who have opioid use disorders, but some programs are extending this to some other substance use disorders.
-The procedure is delivered while the patient is under anesthesia and has a number of features that distinguish it from traditional withdrawal management programs.
+Often termed ultra-rapid detox, rapid detoxification, or rapid detox is actually an accelerated form of withdrawal management.
+Rapid detox programs are most often targeted at individuals who have opioid use disorders.
+The procedure is delivered while the patient is under anesthesia and the process has a number of features that distinguish it from traditional withdrawal management programs.

 - The patient undergoes the procedure in an intensive care unit of a hospital or as an inpatient in a hospital or clinic.